arunsrin/arunsrin.mkdocs/home/books/non-fiction/writing/how-to-read-a-book.md

   - analysis
 ---

-# 📝 How To Read A Book
+# :material-pencil:{ .anim-fade } How To Read A Book
 ## By Mortimer J. Adler and Charles Van Doren

 Reading this was a turning point for me.
 For a lifetime, I'd read